Saifali732/rock-paper-scissors/README.md

 # rock-paper-scissors
 Implementation of a rock, paper, scissors game using html, css, and js

-Initial implementation with solely JS to only be functional in the console
+First implemented the game logic to work in the console.
+Next uses DOM methods and events to add a UI to the project